anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

 Introduction
 ------------

-**must**: Requirements that are marked as *must* are considered mandatory and must exist in the reference architecture and reflected in any implementation targeting this reference architecture.
-The same applies to *must not*.

-**should**: Requirements that are marked as *should* are expected to be fulfilled by the reference architecture but it is up to each service provider to accept an implementation targeting this reference architecture that is not reflecting on any of those requirements.
-The same applies to *should not*. > RFC2119

-**may**: Requirements that are marked as *may* are considered optional.
-The same applies to *may not*.

 This chapter includes both "Requirements" that must be satisifed in an RA-1 conformant implementation and "Recommendations" that are optional for implementation.